konstellation-io/kdl-project-template/README.md

 ### Data for testing

-Integration tests (and some unit tests) require the existence of a dataset to be able to run.
+Thanks to the use of dvc.
+We will always have our latest datasets in our vscode.
+However if we were to need a mock dataset to avoid running a preprocessing or such we can still create a mock dataset.
 This temporary dataset is provided to such tests through the use of a test fixture defined in `conftest.py`, and is eliminated by the same fixture after the test is executed.